 Feeling a bit nostalgic and listening to A Change of Pace I thought to myself, “yeah, I need a change of reading pace.
-It’s time to do more short reviews of short fiction.”
-This time I’ve gone a little berko on the Tor.com novellas for the most part.
+It’s time to do more short reviews of short fiction.
+Bring on the novella! ” This time I’ve gone a little berko on the Tor.com novellas for the most part.
 I’ve grabbed Pieces of Hate by Tim Lebbon (which came with Dead Man’s Hand so I reviewed that, too), Dead Man Walking by Jeremy Szal, River of Teeth by Sarah Gailey, FALL by J.P.
 Ashman, and Return of Souls by Andy Remic.

 Dead Man’s Hand (The Assassin book 1)